 3. Meta keywords tag

-Wouldn’t it be nice if you can tell search engines what keyword they should rank you for?
-The most common way to do this is to create a meta keywords tag and enter in all the keywords you want to rank for.
+Wouldn’t it be nice if you could tell search engines what keyword they should rank you for?
+The most common way to do this is to create a meta keywords tag and list all the keywords you want to rank for.

-The problem with meta keywords tags is that you would probably put every keyword you can think of in it, even if your site wasn’t 100% related to those keywords.
-For this reason search engines ignore them and they determine what keywords your website should rank for based on your content and the websites that link back to yours.
+The problem with meta keywords tags is that you would probably include every keyword you can think of even if your site wasn’t 100% related to those keywords.
+For this reason, search engines ignore them.
+They determine what keywords your website should rank for based on your content and the websites that link back to yours.

 4. Blogging for Diggs

-One of the most common trend startups are riding is that they are creating infographics, comic strips, and other viral related content on their blog.
-And by creating viral based content, their traffic typically sky rockets.
+One of the most common trends startups are riding is creating infographics, comic strips, and other viral related content on their blogs.
+By creating potentially viral content, they help their traffic skyrocket.

 It’s a great idea, but only if the content is relevant.
-For example Mint.com does a great job of creating viral content that was related to finance.
-If they created viral content that wasn’t related to finance they could have probably still increased their traffic, but those visitors wouldn’t have signed up for their service.
+For example, Mint.com does a great job of creating viral content that is related to finance.
+If it created viral content that wasn’t related to finance, it could have probably still increased its traffic, but those visitors wouldn’t have signed up for its service.

-So if you are going to create viral content, make sure it is related to your business.
-If you don’t, you won’t see an increase in your revenue, which at the end of the day is all that matters.
+So, if you are creating viral content, make sure it is related to your business.
+If you don’t, you won’t see an increase in your revenue, which – at the end of the day – is all that matters.

 5. Creating unnecessary buzz

-For example, if you have a business that is targeting moms, you shouldn’t care if TechCrunch writes on you or not.
-Instead you should care if the top mom bloggers covers your business.
-You’ll get a lot more moms over to your website if a mom blogger writes on you versus TechCrunch, even though that mom blogger probably has 1000 times less readers than TechCrunch.
+For example, if you have a business that is targeting moms, it doesn’t matter if TechCrunch writes about you or not.
+It does matter if the top mom bloggers cover your business.
+You’ll get a lot more moms over to your website if a mom blogger writes about you versus TechCrunch even though that mom blogger probably has a thousand times fewer readers than TechCrunch.

 6. PR helps build brands, not revenue

-I have been covered in over 20 major publications like the Wall Street Journal and although it helped with my company’s brand, it didn’t get us many customers.
+I have been covered in over twenty major publications like the Wall Street Journal, and although it helped with my company’s brand, it didn’t get us many customers.
 If we put more time into marketing efforts that had a direct ROI, we would have been better off.

-Now if you are approached by a journalist, this doesn’t mean you shouldn’t talk to them.
+Now, if you are approached by a journalist, this doesn’t mean you shouldn’t talk to him or her.
 If you can use a New York Times logo on your website to increase your conversion rate, that’s great.
 Just don’t go crazy and spend a lot of time seeking a full-page story in the New York Times.
-If it comes to you, great… but don’t chase it.
+If it comes to you, great…but don’t chase it.

 7. Bribing customers isn’t smart

-Contests, prizes, and gifts are a great way to get potential customers coming to your website.
-But if you have a good product or service why should you have to stoop to that level?
+Contests, prizes, and gifts are great ways to get potential customers coming to your website.
+But if you have a good product or service, why should you have to stoop to that level?

 Your product or service is great, so customers should gladly want to use your product.
-If you keep on giving stuff away for free, people will just continue to expect it.
-And more importantly you’ll find yourself gaining customers who are using your product or service for the wrong reason.
+If you keep giving stuff away for free, people will just continue to expect it.
+And, more importantly, you’ll find yourself gaining customers for the wrong reasons.

-Although throwing contests may seem tempting, use it as a last resort.
-You’re better off spending that time and energy into building a better product or service.
+Although throwing contests may seem tempting, use it as the last resort.
+You’re better off spending that time and energy building a better product or service.